barthamark/Orchard-Basic-Blog-Theme/README.md

 ### Display summaries with only the title and published date

 You need to use the `TitleSummary` display type.
-Here's one example on how to achieve that.
+Here's one example of how to achieve that.

 1. Go to the Queries page on the Orchard Dashboard.
 2. Create a Query and add the filters you want.
 Add a new layout with an unordered list and set `TitleSummary` to the display type field.